transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 2. **Both Inside and Outside**: The framework simultaneously operates within the domain of representation (through ¬) while acknowledging what lies beyond representation (through τ and —).

-3. **Asymmetrical Self-Reference**: Unlike symmetrical self-reference (which leads to paradox), the half-existent topology's asymmetrical self-reference creates productive tension rather than contradiction.
+3. **Asymmetrical Self-Reference**: Unlike symmetrical self-reference (which leads to paradox), the half-existent liminal topology's asymmetrical self-reference creates productive tension rather than contradiction.

-In this sense, the framework performs what it describes—it enacts a half-existent topology that neither collapses into pure nothingness nor solidifies into absolute being.
+In this sense, the framework performs what it describes—it enacts a half-existent liminal topology that neither collapses into pure nothingness nor solidifies into absolute being.
 It maintains a delicate balance that allows it to describe reality's structure without claiming to be that structure itself.

 ### Programming Analogy for Co-dependent Arising